ethpool-update-project/open-callisto-pool-README-v2/README.md

   }
 }
 ```
+**This file has settings for, API, 1x Stratum, Payout, Unlocker, all combined together to run as one service**
+  * Stratum is the node miners will connect two with a set difficulty
+  * API is the service that submits/reports stats to the website
+  * Unlocker is the service that does the accounting based on the payout scheme, which miner gets how much of the block, and writes down to DB
+  * Payout is the service that does the actual transactions to miners.

 If you are distributing your pool deployment to several servers or processes,
 create several configs and disable unneeded modules on each server.
 (Advanced users)